I need human help to enter verification code (office hours only)

 · Jewish concepts of God and ethics and more!

-Cost is $36 which includes the cost of a textbook.
+The cost is $54 and includes the cost of a textbook.

 SHABBAT

-Torah for Today: 10:00 am, Facilitated by Rabbi Neal Rose
+Torah for Today: 10:00 am, Facilitated by Rabbi Jared Skoff (2nd and 4th weekend) and Guests

-Rabbi Neal leads a discussion on the weekly Torah reading of our most sacred and ancient text.
+Rabbi Jared Skoff will lead the discussions on the 2nd and 4th weekends with a guest speaker then other weeks.
+Join us to discuss the weekly Torah reading of our most sacred and ancient text.
 We seek to apply the relevant lessons of Torah to our lives today.
-This class is complimentary.
+This class is complimentary and in person at B'nai Amoona.

 Adult B'nai Mitzvah